NativeScript/docs-v7/modules.md

 + [timer](./ApiReference/timer/HOW-TO.md): Lets you to create, start, stop and react to timers.
 + [trace](./ApiReference/trace/HOW-TO.md): Lets you trace and print specific information based on categories.
 + [ui/image-cache](./ApiReference/ui/image-cache/HOW-TO.md): Provides the `Cache` class which handles image download requests and caches the already downloaded images.
++ [connectivity](./ApiReference/connectivity/HOW-TO.md): Let's you check the type of internet connection and monitor its state changes.

 ### Device Functionality Modules